jameshughes89/cs102/src/site/topic22.rst

 Level-order
 -----------

-* A level order from the others
+* A level-order traversal is a little different when compared to the others
+* The search doesn't work it's way down each breanch of the tree one by one
+* Instead, it traverses the *breadth* of the tree on the way down all branches

 * The idea is
     * Start at the root